2 min read

 It also seems that after a loss many are searching for some significance or meaning in the experience.
 Why did it happen?
 What implications does it have for my life?
 And how do I now make sense of a future that no longer includes the person I lost?

 These are not easy questions, and no one can answer them for you.
-However, if you have lost someone in your life and are motivated to pursue these kinds of questions further, try out our Making Meaning of Loss in 5 Days exercises, which includes five assignments that may be completed each day of the week (or at your own pace).
+However, if you have lost someone in your life and are motivated to pursue these kinds of questions further, try out our 5 Exercises for Finding Meaning After Loss, which includes five assignments that may be completed each day of the week (or at your own pace).

 Neimeyer, R. A., & Levitt, H. M. (2000).
 What’s narrative got to do with it?
 Construction and coherence in accounts of loss.
 J. H. Harvey & E.D.
 Miller (Eds.), Loss and trauma: General and close relationship perspectives (pp. 401-412).
 New York: Routledge.